Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 • Increased infection risk

-• Persistent morning blur
+• Persistent morning blurry vision

 7. Contact Lens Deposits